-HARTFORD, Conn — Voters who are registered as either Democrats or Republicans are eligible to vote in the state’s Primary on Tuesday, August 11.
+HARTFORD, Conn — After months of delay due to COVID-19, Connecticut's Primary Election is Tuesday, August 11.
+Voters who are registered as either Democrats or Republicans are eligible to vote in the state’s Primary.
 Voters will choose candidates that will run in the general election in November.
-New and current voters had until August 6 to register or change your party affiliation by mail.
-However, for in person registrations or changes, you have until August 10 at noon.
+Connecticut polls are open from 6 a.m. to 8 p.m.

 For real-time election results on August 11, click here.